The Pattern-Breaking Guide to Fighting Depression

 - "Everyone else manages better than me"

-- Use the "5-minute rule"—try something for just 5 minutes
+- Use the 5-minute rule: try something for just 5 minutes, then decide

-- Share one insight or interest with someone safe
+- Share one insight or interest with someone who feels safe

-- Remember: you can leave any situation that depletes you
+- Remind yourself: you can exit any situation that drains you

 The Loyalist's Anxious Mind